miki-przygoda/Advanced-ADS-Python-CW/README.md

 sys.path.append(os.path.dirname(os.path.dirname(__file__)))
 ```

 This ensures that your task files can properly import modules from the `clrsPython` directory.
+This is only necessary if that specific file is accessing the `clrsPython` directory, if it's a file that imports another one of your files as a module then don't worry about it.

 ## Example Implementation